 A huge part of our responsibility as a community is to protect others around us that may not have the strong immune systems capable of fighting off influenza viruses.
 “Because the flu virus can spread easily, we recommend that all children ages 6 months and older be vaccinated for flu as soon as possible.
 This is a way that we can keep our children, as well as their families and communities, healthy and in school,” explains Dr. Huang.

 Flu vaccines don't give your child the flu

 One of the most common concerns of parents regarding flu vaccines is that it may give his or her child the flu.
 Dr. Hannum assures us that this is impossible due to the way the vaccine is made.
 “While the flu vaccine has side effects like pain and redness at the injection site or even a mild fever, this is not the flu.”
 Flu vaccines are either made with “inactivated (killed) flu viruses” that are not infectious, or “a single gene from a flu virus (as opposed to the full virus)” in order to trigger an immune response to get the body ready to fight off the real deal.

 The make-up of the flu vaccine changes every year, so it is very important to get a new flu vaccine each flu season.
 “Vaccination before flu season starts provides the best protection against getting the flu,” adds Dr. Hannum.

 Flu clinics are easy to find

-Patients of Floating Hospital for Children can receive flu shots in our General Pediatrics and Adolescent Clinics.
+Patients of Tufts Children's Hospital can receive flu shots in our General Pediatrics and Adolescent Clinics.

 Call your child’s pediatrician to find flu clinic locations near you.
 If you are looking for a new pediatrician, request an appointment online or call 617-636-5255.